 A review carried out in 2010 of the evidence of cancer and well-done meat concluded that high intake of well-done meat, high exposure of meat carcinogens especially HCAs may increase the risk of a human variety of cancer.

-Heterocyclic amines which can also be referred to as Heterocyclic aromatic amines (HAA) is a form of a chemical formed in cooked red meat and or rarely in poultry and fish.
+Heterocyclic amines which can also be referred to as Heterocyclic aromatic amines (HAA) are a form of a chemical formed in cooked red meat and or rarely in poultry and fish.
 Another form of chemicals has also been linked to cancer which is called the Polycyclic aromatic hydrocarbons (PAHs) and are formed while grilling meat directly over a heated surface or open fire form fat and juices that drip on to the surface or direct fire, causing smoke and flames.
-These smoke adhere to the surface of the meat.
+This smoke adheres to the surface of the meat.

 Incomplete combustion of data that drip on the grill he most important factor in PAH production appears to be the incomplete combustion of fats that drip on the grill.